jayronsoares/de_pipelines_generators/README.md

 6. **Maintainable Code:** The script follows functional programming principles, promoting clean and maintainable code that can be easily extended or modified for specific data engineering use cases.

-This data cleaning and database insertion pipeline offers a robust and efficient solution for processing, cleaning, and storing data in a PostgreSQL database.
+This example offers a robust and efficient solution for processing, cleaning, and storing data in a PostgreSQL database.
 It proves to be a valuable tool in data engineering projects dealing with large datasets, ensuring efficient and effective data management.